mkaspr/ilp-solver/README.md

 ![Alt text](https://raw.github.com/mkaspr/ilp-solver/master/images/speedup.png)

 As we can see, the observed speedup is near linear.
 This is because each branch can be solved independently from one another.
-What prevents achieving perfect linear speedup is the communication overhead that results from having one Master process handle all communication among the Worker processes.
+What prevents the problem from achieving perfect linear speedup is the communication overhead that results from having one Master process handle all communication among the Worker processes.
 We can also see that as the problem size increases the speedup improves.
 This is because the time it takes to solve each relaxed LP problem increases, thus making the communication overhead a smaller portion of the total runtime.

 ## Future Work
 The following briefly describes current problems and areas where the program